 He presented a series of his compositions at the 8th World Symposium on Choral Music with the Calicantus Choir in July 2008 in Copenhagen and obtained extraordinary public and critical success.
 In 2008 he also was awarded two first prizes in Swiss national choral composition competitions: SKJF-09 and Label Suisse.

 Ivo Antognini's choral works have won prizes and mentions at international competitions, such as the International Competition of Choral Composition "Seghizzi" 2009, 2010 and 2012, the 2010 and 2011 Simon Carrington Chamber Singers Composition Competition, the Vanguard Premieres Choral Composition Contest 2010, the 37th International Composition Contest "Guido d'Arezzo", the 2011 Choral Arts Ensemble Commissioning Contest, the Contemporary Americana Festival 2012 - Boston and the 2012 Freudig Singers Choral Composition Competition.

-He has been appointed Featured Composer of the Schola Cantorum on Hudson for the 2011-2012 concert season.
-He has been invited by the American Choral Directors Association to present his choral music during the World Choir Games in Cincinnati (July 2012) where he was also one of the adjudicators of the competition.
+He was appointed Featured Composer of the Schola Cantorum on Hudson for the 2011-2012 concert season.
+He was invited by the American Choral Directors Association to present his choral music during the World Choir Games in Cincinnati (July 2012) where he was also one of the adjudicators of the competition.

-Since 1987 he is Professor of Ear-training and of complementary Piano in the professional training level of the Conservatorio della Svizzera Italiana in Lugano.
-His choral works are published by Alliance Music Pub., Porfiri & Horváth, de Haske / Hal Leonard, Annie Bank Edition, Ferrimontana and others.
+Since 1987 he has served as Professor of Ear-training and of Complementary Piano in the professional training level of the Conservatorio della Svizzera Italiana in Lugano.
+His choral works are published by Alliance Music Pub., Porfiri & Horváth, de Haske / Hal Leonard, Annie Bank Edition, Ferrimontana, and others.